 After an increase in data breaches and information security concerns, SOC 2 was developed by the American Institute of Certified Public Accountants (AICPA).
 Companies use the SOC 2 framework to assess whether their data security controls are solid enough to keep their client’s information secure.
 After updating its policies and controls to meet the SOC 2 criteria, a company performs a SOC 2 audit.

 The auditor, who should be an independent and certified public accountant, gauges whether the company’s internal controls and security measures are adequate and effective, and gives a report.
 After passing the audit, your business is issued with a SOC 2 certification.
 SOC 2 has 5 trust service categories.
 It’s up to your startup to study the requirements, decide which ones are relevant to your situation, and determine what controls to create to meet those requirements.
 Here are the 5 trust categories.

-To be compliant, your startup has to show that your data systems, services, and products are ready for utilization and that they meet your business objectives.
+To be compliant, your startup has to show that your data systems, services, and products are ready for utilization and also that they meet your business objectives.
 Here, you should have a backup and disaster recovery plan to ensure your services are always accessible.